d3rr1/fcms/README.md

 ## Technologies

-The system is build using PHP/MySQL for the backend (the REST-API) and communicates via JSON to any front-end application.
+The system is built using PHP/MySQL for the backend (the REST-API) and communicates via JSON to any front-end application.
 By default the system comes with a default web-implementation mainly written in JavaScript (+ jQuery) and ofcourse uses HTML/CSS for presentation.

 ## Licensing